RicardoXXXXXX/Web-Notebook/README.md

 node app.js / nodemon app.js
 ```

-* Mongodb is applied in this project, please make sure it's installed on your device.
+* MongoDB is applied in this project, please make sure it's installed on your device.